top of page

 The trees are grafted on either peach or a peach/plum hybrid rootstock.
 The rootstock is important to best maximize production, protect from disease, ensure compatibility with soil conditions, and promote tree health.

 Irrigation is another costly expense.
-Our water comes from a 300 ft. deep well, which is very clean and pure and is tested regularly.
+We are very careful about water use.
+We are regularly repairing damage from rodents have our system efficiency tested often.
+We have measured our water use to be 21% less than the average almond orchard!
+Our water comes from a 300 ft. deep well, which is very clean, pure and is tested regularly.
 We test it annually for nitrates, e-coli, and a number of other elements.
 The well pump is powered by solar panels on our barn.
 We do not flood irrigate, to conserve water we use a modern form of drip irrigation, microjet sprinklers.
 There is a water emitter with a circular pattern between each tree.
 This system is the most efficient due to excellent water distribution.
 Our alternate system, sub-surface drip, is buried 6-8 inches down in the ground and is used primarily on windy days.
 Another way we maximize our water conservation is by irrigating only when the tree tells us to.
 So how does the tree tell us?
 We have a pressure chamber which a UC Davis professor invented.
 With this device we can determine the stem water potential and compare it to a chart.
 From the chart and evapotranspiration tables, we determine the irrigation requirements of the tree.
 We really don’t care how wet the soil is, we care what the tree leaves are getting.
 With this tool and with our sub-surface drip system, we eliminate over-irrigating and are therefore using our water resource properly.
 Additionally, the mycorrhizal fungi help the tree find water.
+Mycorrhiza absorbs nutrients from the soil which are passed along to the plant, further reducing water usage and efficiency.

 Disease control is a tough battle for organic farmers to fight.
 We have few safe weapons to combat disease after infection is present other than removing the infected tree entirely.
 There are some organic fungicides available which introduce naturally occurring bacteria which combat the alien fungus.
 Therefore the best management course is prevention.
 We do our best to prevent diseases through these methods: (1) Promote open tree canopies for good airflow.
 (2) Minimize pruning to lessen the number of entries for disease.
 We also prune only during the right atmospheric conditions.
 (3) Keep the orchard floor as clean as possible.
 (4) Don’t over-irrigate and needlessly increase canopy humidity.
 (5) Plant the trees on mounds to keep the root ball dry.